OnkarHS/CHAINLAND/README.md

 the _"Select User"_ dropdown.
 You can use this same dropdown to switch between multiple users in localStorage.

-### Create an Asset
+### Create an Land Asset

 Simple type in the name of your asset under _"Create Asset"_ and click the create button.
 If you selected a user, you should see that asset appear in the list at the bottom.

-### Transfer an Asset
+### Transfer an Land

-Any asset you own can be transfered to another public key using the dropdowns under _"Transfer Asset"_.
+Any asset you own can be transfered to another public key using the dropdowns under _"Transfer Land"_.
 Note that the transfer must be accepted by that user before it is finalized.

 ### Accept or Reject Transfers

-Any pending transfers for the selected user will appear under _"Accept Asset"_.
+Any pending transfers for the selected Admin will appear under _"Accept Asset"_.
 These can be accepted (with an immediate change in ownership) or rejected with the corresponding buttons.